 It occurs more frequently in countries where the risk of money laundering is minimal.
-Economies where there are no regulations on laundering, where there is a system that stores bank or customer information, where banking secrecy is strictly enforced, the informal economy ratio to the national economy is high.
+In economies where there are no regulations on laundering, where there is a system that stores bank or customer information, where banking secrecy is strictly enforced, the informal economy ratio to the national economy is high.
 The cash inflows and outflows are easy for launderers.
 With the rapid and uncontrolled inflow of money to the country, the consumption rates and especially luxury consumption are increase.
 However, there may be significant increases in exports, imports, foreign payments deficit, inflation, interest, and unemployment rates.
 These instabilities in demand for money caused by black money will naturally affect the monetary policy negatively.

 False signals of money laundering activities prevent taking necessary measures to solve problems such as budget deficit and high inflation, especially in developing countries, and adversely affect the economy's effective management.
 Through the global side of these activities, the markets' stability is affected, and financial crises in one country can reflect on other countries.
 The effect of central banks on monetary policies depends on whether the demand for money is predictable or not.
 Due to black money on money demand, failures in central banks' policies can be observed.

 Real sectors can suffer significantly from financial instability in the country.
 As a result, foreign investors have become crucial for companies.
 However, it isn't easy to attract foreign investors to the country in money laundering countries.
 Because the price instability caused by black money in the financial system will affect the credibility of the economy in the external environment, rational entrepreneurs will find it inconvenient to invest in the country because they will also consider the country risk while investing.
 If the legal money escapes from entering the country, it will result in investment rates not increasing.
 So there will occur a long-term sustainable growth decline.